 - investing in a fake crypto exchange, website or app

-- fake crypto tokens, investments or jobs trading crypto
+- fake crypto products or jobs trading crypto

 - using crypto to pay scammers

 Fake trading platforms or fake crypto wallets